Mortgage match-ups: “Mortgages vs. inflation.”

 There’s a lot more to the story, but to keep things simple, as inflation rises, the value of our dollars today will be diminished tomorrow.

 Essentially, that $100 you have in your bank account won’t be worth $100 in the future.
 Or it won’t buy you what it once could.
 Instead, it will lose value, or purchasing power, over time, thanks to inflation.

 This is pretty much a given, though inflation rates do fluctuate over time.
 And there are even periods of deflation.

 Remember when Grandma told you how much she could buy with a nickel back in 1928?
 That’s inflation.

 Inflation Can Hurt and Help

-- Inflation can be good and bad
+- Inflation can be good or bad depending on your situation